eloy-b1998/codepath-prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Linking the action to the button

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2025] [Eloy Beaucejour]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.